pmd/pmd/docs/pages/pmd/projectdocs/decisions/adr-3.md

   It is an indication that the feature is in experimental, unstable state.
   The API members can be modified in any way, or even removed, at any time, without warning.
   You should not use or rely on them in any production code.
 They are purely to allow broad testing and feedback.

-* `@ReservedSubclassing` (`net.sourceforge.pmd.annotation.ReservedSubclassing`)

-  Types marked with the `@ReservedSubclassing` annotation are only meant to be subclassed by classes within PMD.
-These types are only partially public API.
-Abstract or protected methods may be added or removed at any time, which could break compatibility with existing implementors.

-  The API that is not inheritance-specific (all public members) is still public API, unless the public members are marked as `@InternalApi` explicitly.

-  The annotation is *not* inherited, which means a reserved interface doesn't prevent its implementors to be subclassed.

-  This should be used for example for base rule classes that are meant to be used in PMD only, or for AST-related interfaces and abstract classes.

 * `@Deprecated` (`java.lang.Deprecated`)